 Add a premium potting mix to the planting tray.

 A planting tray needs small holes in the bottom to draw water up from below.
 Bottom watering is much better for the microgreens than watering from the top.

 The soil should be firmly compacted and level just below the top of the tray.
 We prefer to use soil instead of a mat.
 Read this article on why I believe soil is a better growing medium.

 Use a spray bottle to wet the soil surface with un-chlorinated water.
 Allow the water to soak into the soil, then respray the surface.
 If you see depressions or high spots on the soil, use your fingers to level the surface.

 There’s no reason to pre-soak the seeds.
 Kohlrabi seeds germinate quickly, even without soaking.

 There are between 7,000 to 7,200 Purple Vienna Kohlrabi seeds in an ounce.
 That’s around 250 seeds per gram.
 For kohlrabi, you want to plant about 19 seeds per square inch of soil in your planting tray.

-So if your planting tray surface is 37.5 square-inches you'd need around 3-grams of kohlrabi seeds for the perfect planting density.
-Below is a photo of 3.0-grams Purple Vienna Kohlrabi microgreen seeds, or little less than a teaspoon of seed.
+So if your planting tray surface is 37.5 square inches, you’d need around 3 grams of kohlrabi seeds for the perfect planting density.
+Below is a photo of 3.0-gram Purple Vienna Kohlrabi microgreen seeds, or a little less than a teaspoon of seed.